 Topock Marina is a 20-acre facility located along the Colorado River approximately one-half mile north of I-40.
-The marina owners submitted a site plan to Mohave County, in August 2010, to develop a 102-room, four-story hotel and a three-story restaurant with retail uses on approximately 5.6 acres of the site. owners are considering expanding their facilities to accommodate additional recreational vehicles spaces.
+The marina owners are considering expanding their facilities to accommodate additional recreational vehicles spaces.
 At the present time, no development plans have been submitted to the county, but county staff members are expecting to receive such plans at some point in the future.
-At the time of the preparation of this EIR, the project is undergoing review by Mohave County and federal agencies and the schedule for construction and operation are uncertain.